larpon/sgldraw/README.md

 ![screenshot](https://raw.githubusercontent.com/Larpon/sgldraw/master/img/screenshot.png)

-The special thing about `sgldraw` is that it can do real-time vector graphics - so you can draw things like a polygon with line-width > 1.
-Drawn shapes can also be animated with `sgl` transforms.
+The special thing about `sgldraw` is that it's real-time - meaning that it'll draw all shapes from scratch 60 frames per second.

+It also handles line widths > 1 - which makes the shapes look more like they'd do in e.g. Inkscape.
+All shapes can also be animated with `sgl` transforms or by changing each vertice coordinate the shapes is made up from.

 ## Dependencies
 [earcut](https://github.com/Larpon/earcut)